 Developments in Forensics and DNA testing are occurring rapidly.
-What wasn’t even a thought yesterday is reality today.
+What wasn’t even a thought yesterday is a reality today.
 The use of mitochondrial DNA (mtDNA) and Familial DNA has allowed investigators to develop suspects on an otherwise hopeless case.
 Investigators spend most of their time locating evidence and hope that it wasn’t lost or destroyed.
 Once evidence is secured, it can be resubmitted for testing.
 In many jurisdictions, evidence can be found in two places: (1) the police department and (2) the medical examiner’s office or counterpart, i.e. coroner.

-Husbands, wives, boyfriends, girlfriends and friends often have a falling out.
+Husbands, wives, boyfriends, girlfriends, and friends often have a falling out.
 A disgruntled lover can be a treasure trove of information.
 Sometimes, these breaks in relationships bear enemies that often cooperate with the police – even when there is a strong dislike or distrust of the police.
 As the old maxim goes, “The enemy of my enemy, is my friend.”